Forex Trading Plan: Why You Need it and How to Make it

 If you want to succeed in the Forex market, you need to be able to plan ahead.
-If you decide to dive head first into the Forex market without any preparation the chances of you succeeding are very unlikely.
-You need to know what you're looking for, what your aim is and how you plan to achieve your goals.
+If you decide to dive head first into the Forex (FX) market without any preparation, the chances of you succeeding are very unlikely.
+You need to know what you're looking for, what your aim is, and how you plan to achieve your goals.

-Many sources will stress the importance Forex trading plans, not only for beginners but also for the most advanced traders.
-This article will provide you with a better understanding on the importance and uses of a Forex trading plan, so that you can use the information to become a better and more successful trader.
+Many sources will stress the importance of Forex trading plans, not only for beginners, but also for the most advanced traders.
+This article will provide you with a better understanding of the importance and uses of a Forex trading plan, so that you can use the information to become a better and more successful trader.

 Lower chance for emotional trading

 Another important aspect of limiting your trades to a certain amount is to avoid trying to regain balance through emotional trading.
 Many traders encounter this problem more often than you would think.
-They end up losing money on the market, don't take time away to regroup and rationalise their decisions and instead make hasty, often silly choices.
+They end up losing money on the market, don't take time away to regroup and rationalise their decisions, and instead make hasty, often silly choices.
 Usually these traders will make additional trades to try and compensate for their losses.
-This is often done with an increased volume, creating a higher level of risk, and this is what leads traders to potentially lose money.
+This is often done with an increased volume, creating a higher level of risk, and this is what leads traders to potentially lose even more capital

-We've looked at the importance of time dimensions for your trading plan and how limitation of your trades is vital, so let's take a look at the other items that will help you in preparing your trading plan for the FX market.
+We've looked at the importance of time dimensions for your trading plan and how placing a limitation on your trades is vital, so let's take a look at the other items that will help you in preparing your trading plan for the FX market.

 SL and TP